abhilashiig/heroku-ruby6-buildpack/README.md

 ## Features

-- Compatible with Heroku-24, Heroku-22, Heroku-20, and Cedar-14 stacks
+- Uses the official Ruby source from ruby-lang.org
-- Tries multiple Ruby binary sources to ensure compatibility
+- Compiles Ruby 2.6.6 from source for maximum compatibility with all Heroku stacks
-- Caches Ruby installation for faster subsequent builds
+- Caches compiled Ruby for faster subsequent builds
 - Verifies Ruby and Bundler installations before proceeding
 - Detailed logging for easier debugging